BirdeeHub/FOOdBAR/README.md

 # This repo is an extreme work in progress, it is NOT EVEN CLOSE TO FINISHED!!!!

+## This is my first attempt at making a webpage,
-## It is my first time makind a webpage, and first time using go, htmx, sql, js, html, css, templ, routing, etc.
+## It is also my first time using go, htmx, sql, js, html, css, templ, authentication, routing, etc.

-This repo will be a tracker app for a small catering buisness when it is finished.
+This program will be a tracker app for a friend's small catering buisness when it is finished.

-Mostly though, it is a way for me to learn web development as I have not done much of it.
+Mostly though, it is a way for me to learn web development as I have not done any before.

 ### TODO AND IDEAS: